TearTyr/Ultra-Galleries/README.md

 - Use the `DL ALL` button to initiate a background batch download of all media in the post.
 - The `GALLERY` button opens the immersive gallery view.
 Alternatively, press the configured gallery hotkey (default `g`) to quickly open it.
-- `⚙️ Settings` opens the configuration menu where you can toggle caching, modify slideshow speed, change the download naming schema, customize button labels and visibility, manage date variables, and import/export settings.
+- `⚙️ Settings` opens the configuration menu where you can toggle caching, modify slideshow speed, change the download naming schema, customize button labels and visibility, manage date variables, configure fullscreen mode, and import/export settings.

 Within the gallery view: